Antipsychotic

-Antipsychotics, also known as neuroleptics, are a class of psychotropic medication primarily used to manage psychosis (including delusions, hallucinations, paranoia or disordered thought), principally in schizophrenia but also in a range of other psychotic disorders.
-They are also the mainstay together with mood stabilizers in the treatment of bipolar disorder.
+Antipsychotics, previously known as neuroleptics and major tranquilizers, are a class of psychotropic medication primarily used to manage psychosis (including delusions, hallucinations, paranoia or disordered thought), principally in schizophrenia but also in a range of other psychotic disorders.
+They are also the mainstay, together with mood stabilizers, in the treatment of bipolar disorder.
+Moreover, they are also used as adjuncts in the treatment of treatment-resistant major depressive disorder.

-Prior research has shown that use of any antipsychotic is associated with smaller brain tissue volumes, including white matter reduction and that this brain shrinkage is dose dependent and time dependent.
-A more recent controlled trial suggests that second generation antipsychotics combined with intensive psychosocial therapy may potentially prevent pallidal brain volume loss in first episode psychosis.

 The use of antipsychotics may result in many unwanted side effects such as involuntary movement disorders, gynecomastia, impotence, weight gain and metabolic syndrome.
-Long-term use can produce adverse effects such as tardive dyskinesia, tardive dystonia, and tardive akathisia.
+Long-term use can produce adverse effects such as tardive dyskinesia, tardive dystonia, tardive akathisia, and brain tissue volume reduction.

-Prevention of these adverse effects is possible through concomitant medication strategies including use of beta-blockers.
-Currently, treatments for tardive diseases are not well established.
+The long term use of antipsychotics often changes the brain both structurally and chemically in a way that can be difficult or impossible to reverse.
+This can lead to long term or permanent dependence on the drug.

-First-generation antipsychotics (e.g. chlorpromazine), known as typical antipsychotics, were first introduced in the 1950s, and others were developed until the early 1970s.
-Second-generation antipsychotics, known as atypical antipsychotics, were introduced firstly with clozapine in the early 1970s followed by others (e.g. risperidone).
-Both generations of medication block receptors in the brain for dopamine, but atypicals tend to act on serotonin receptors as well.
+First-generation antipsychotics (e.g., chlorpromazine, haloperidol, etc.), known as typical antipsychotics, were first introduced in the 1950s, and others were developed until the early 1970s.
+Second-generation antipsychotics, known as atypical antipsychotics, arrived with the introduction of clozapine in the early 1970s followed by others (e.g., risperidone, olanzapine, etc.).
+Both generations of medication block receptors in the brain for dopamine, but atypicals block serotonin receptors as well.
+Third-generation antipsychotics were introduced in the 2000s and offer partial agonism, rather than blockade, of dopamine receptors.
 Neuroleptic, originating from νεῦρον (neuron) and λαμβάνω (take hold of)—thus meaning "which takes the nerve"—refers to both common neurological effects and side effects.